mcsdodo/home.notavailable/README.md

 - [x] triggers the garage door switch
 - [x] is called via HA REST action or IFTT action
 - [ ] use HEAD as health probe in HA
+- [x] open garage from from Garmin watch (see https://github.com/hatl/hasscontrol)

 ### status.py
 - [ ] checks status of door sensor, reports to status.api